MDIL-SNU/SPINNER/README.md

   make -j3
 ```

-to bind randSpg with python, do follows
+to bind randSpg with python, do

 ```
   cd /SPINNER-directory/randSpg-vspinner/python